There are four different types of DNS servers that have to work in harmony to deliver a single webpage.

 All DNS servers fall into one of four categories: Recursive resolvers, root nameservers, TLD nameservers, and authoritative nameservers.
 In a typical DNS lookup (when there is no caching in play), these four DNS servers work together in harmony to complete the task of delivering the IP address for a specified domain to the client (the client is usually a stub resolver - a simple resolver built into an operating system).

-Most internet users use a recursive resolver provided by their ISP, but there are other options available; for example Google runs their own public recursive DNS service.
+Most Internet users use a recursive resolver provided by their ISP, but there are other options available; for example Cloudflare's 220.127.116.11.

 The 13 DNS root nameservers are known to every recursive resolver, and they are the first stop in a recursive resolver’s quest for DNS records.
 A root server accepts a recursive resolver’s query which includes a domain name, and the root nameserver responds by directing the recursive resolver to a TLD nameserver, based on the extension of that domain (.com, .net, .org, etc.).
 The root nameservers are overseen by a nonprofit called the Internet Corporation for Assigned Names and Numbers (ICANN).